Parsley is a widely used herb packed with health benefits and flavor.

 Planting parsley under or around hedges or trees that block natural sunlight from reaching the plants could result in insufficient lighting.

 Another risk from insufficient sunlight is mildew, a type of mold.
-Mold thrives in environments that are warm and dark, much like a teenager’s bathroom (insert sarcastic laugh).
+Mold thrives in environments that are warm and dark, like an overcrowded corner or sheltered porch corner.

 Solution: Look to the light!